streamlib/streamlib/README.md

 But note that some features critical for playing streams (such as customizing HTTP headers) are unavailable and will cause some streams to fail.

-Use the `--library` flag to point streamlib to a local library directory for testing new additions:
+Use the `-l`/`--library` flag to point streamlib to a local library directory for testing new additions:

 ```bash
 $ cargo run -- --library /path/to/local/library groove